NicoloGalvani/temperat-here/README.md

 # Temperat-here
-A python project for Unibo's course in Software and Computing in Applied Physics This project aims to study how sound's speed c depends on the temperature, humidity and pressure of air, with a focus on the propagation of uncertainties; taking as main reference the article "The variation of the specific heat ratio and the speed of sound in air with temperature, pressure, humidity, and CO2 concentration", by O.Cramer.
+Sound's speed in air depends on temperature, humidity and pressure; fixing the latter parameters it is possible to use sounds as a temperature probe.
+This project inspects the error propagation in this type of measurements, taking as reference the article "The variation of the specific heat ratio and the speed of sound in air with temperature, pressure, humidity, and CO2 concentration", by O.Cramer.

-The final goal is to simulate an experimental apparatus which measures c and employs it to evaluate T.
+Theory

-# What: the theory
+-

 **Speed of sound**
 The equation of state for a real gas with reference to density ρ, truncated to the second virial term, appears as: